wp-plugins/custom-registration-form-builder-with-submission-manager/readme.txt

 * Show Terms and Conditions checkbox
 * Advance field options like CSS and character length.
 * View and Delete individual submission entries
+* Option to capture IP location of the form submitter
+* Option to capture Browser and OS information of the form submitter
+* View Geo Location through Submission details